masnormen/carakanjs/README.md

 The complexity of Javanese script writing rules made things difficult.
 Therefore, I want to create a library to create a more accurate transliteration from Latin into Javanese script and vice versa with the linguistic complexity and ease of use in mind, so we can just input the regular Javanese text we usually read and write in Latin text in our everyday conversations.

-Carakan.js is also fast, needing only less than ***2 milliseconds*** to convert a simple sentence.
+Carakan.js is also fast.
 The library is also ***extensively tested*** using various sentences and use cases.
 You can see the tests [here](https://github.com/masnormen/carakanjs/blob/master/tests/index.spec.ts).

 ## :open_book: Table of Contents